pytorch/FBGEMM/fbgemm_gpu/README.md

 ```bash
 python setup.py clean
 ```
-to remove stale cached state can be helpfull.
+to remove stale cached state can be helpful.

 ## Examples